mtraina/creating-a-responsive-web-design/README.md

 ### SVG graphics
 SVG stand for scalable vector graphics.
 Vectorial file format that can be scaled to any size on the browser.

+## CSS
+#### Pseudo-elements
+It is used to style a specific part of an element, for example inserting content before or after the content of an element or style a line of it.